drew1horn/cmci2/docs/programming.md

-Programming
+#Programming

-Miguel & Blas
+* Miguel & Blas

-Install Netlogo (see tools)
+* Install Netlogo (see tools)
-    May not get this far this week
+  * May not get this far this week

-Read
+* Read
-    Netlogo Tutorials,
+  * Netlogo Tutorials,
-    Netlogo User Manual
+  * Netlogo User Manual
-    Netlogo Dictionary!
+  * Netlogo Dictionary!

-KO Models
+* KO Models

-    README
+  * README
-    Mushroom-Tree-Network.nlogo
+  * SimpleTreeModelGoOnceForKickoff_2016.nlogo
-    SimpleTreeModelGoOnceForKickoff_2016.nlogo
+  * TreeModel2ForKickoff_2016.nlogo
-    TreeModel2ForKickoff_2016.nlogo
+  * Mushroom-Tree-Network.nlogo

-Learn To Do
+* Learn To Do
-    Not this week, later!
+  * Not this week, later!
-    Import GIS data, images, online databases,  etc.
+  * Import GIS data, images, online databases,  etc.
-    Screen Scraping
+  * Screen Scraping
-        Beautiful Soup is in Python
+    * Beautiful Soup is in Python
-    Export to Minecraft
+  * Export to Minecraft